piratesmanX1/piscesco-2021/README.md

 **===================================INSTRUCTIONS===================================**
 1. Pull the files, and open via Visual Studio.
 2. Ensure local SQL Table integrity by first opening the Package Manager Console in Visual Studio, and type ```update-database -context PiscescoContext``` and ```update-database -context PiscescoModelContext```
 3. You can launch the system now.
-Bare in mind Feedback function which is related to the Table Storage service in Azure Cloud might be not working as the notice previously mentioned.
+Bare in mind ``Feedback`` function on the ordered item which is related to the Table Storage service in Azure Cloud might be not working as the notice previously clarified.

 **===================================INSTRUCTIONS===================================**